 That’s the thing about winter.
 You just want to cuddle up in big, bulky sweaters – unaware as to what all that comfort food is doing to your waist line.
 Which is why I set out to disguise my favorite winter comfort food as a healthy truffle that’s chocolate-free!
 Medjool dates have a great fudgy quality that makes them the perfect raw and healthy base for decadent truffles.
 They’re virtually fat free, rich in potassium, and a great source of dietary fiber.

 Sure, there was a time when dates looked like cockroaches, and I wouldn’t go near them with a ten foot pole.
 But when I finally took he plunge, there was no going back.
 How can you go wrong with sweet syrupy chews that are virtually guilt-free?
 They make a great addition to smoothies, granola bars, and even salads.

 If you haven’t picked up on this month’s link-up theme just yet, it’s all about comfort food!
 Read on for a collection of decadent comforting recipes that are sure to keep you warm all winter long!

 1/4 cup ground almonds

 1/4 tsp ginger

 1/8 tsp nutmeg

 1 tbsp molasses

-To make gingersnap cookie crumbs, add a few gingersnap cookies to a food processor and process until crumbly.
 Remove and set aside.
-Add remaining ingredients to the food processor and mix until a ball forms (see picture).
+Add all ingredients (besides for coating) to the food processor and mix until a ball forms (see picture).
 If the mixture does not pull away from the sides of the bowl, add a little more ground almonds.
-With wet hands, form the dough into balls and roll in gingersnap cookie crumbs.
+With wet hands, form the dough into balls and roll in coating of your choice.

 Makes approximately 10 truffles.